-- [a] The Foundation provides grants, as approved by the Board of Directors, to the Centre, which operates as an academic health science centre [note 8]. - [b] The Foundation advanced the Centre \$3,000 on August 22, 2019.
+- [a] The Foundation provides grants, as approved by the Board of Directors, to BSC, which operates as an academic health science centre [note 8]. - [b] The Foundation advanced BSC \$3,000 on August 22, 2019.
 The line of credit receivable bears interest at 5% and is payable quarterly.
 Repayments of principal were due at the earlier of [i] no later than two years from the date the funds were disbursed; and [ii] once alternative financing arrangements have been secured.
 Amounts were collateralized by parking revenue.
-The advance was repaid in 2021. - [c] Advances to/from the Centre bear interest at prime.
-Net interest expense of \$80 [2020 \$40] was incurred and included in investment income (loss), net in the statement of operations and changes in fund balances.
-Amounts are unsecured with no fixed terms of repayment. - [d] The Centre provides the Foundation with office space at no cost.
-Salaries, benefits and certain other expenses are paid by the Centre and are reimbursed by the Foundation.
+The advance was repaid in 2021. - [c] Advances to/from BSC are unsecured with no fixed terms of repayment. - [d] BSC provides the Foundation with office space at no cost.
+Salaries, benefits and certain other expenses are paid by BSC and are reimbursed by the Foundation.